(+91) 9686 448899

 Dozens of chemicals can be used to cure epoxy.
 These include Anhydrides, Amines, Imidazoles and photosensitive chemicals.
 The epoxy resins that are never cured generally have poor heat resistance and chemical properties.
 The cured epoxy resin which reacts with three-dimensional cross-linked thermoset structures which are most suitable contains numerous good properties.

-Epoxies are generally known for being heat and chemical resistant, good electric insulators, excellent adhesives and great mechanical properties.
+Epoxies are generally known for being heat and chemical-resistant, good electric insulators, excellent adhesives and great mechanical properties.
 These properties can also be modified.
-There are also variations available that offer thermal conductivity which has high resistance for electricity and high thermal insulation.
+There are also variations available that offer thermal conductivity which has high resistance to electricity and high thermal insulation.
 The other classes of thermoset polymer materials are blended with different types of epoxy resin.

 The usage of plasticizers, fillers and additives is also common to use.
 This is mostly done to achieve a desirable process or ultimate properties that would reduce the pricing.
 The process of using such substances to get the desired results is known as formulating.